A fear of heights is a funny thing.

 That’s not an excuse to chop down the winners and spread among the laggards though.
 As Peter Lynch said, rebalancing isn’t about picking the flowers and watering the weeds.
 Don’t be afraid to run your winners, especially if the business shows no sign of stopping.

 At Freetrade, we think investing should be open to everyone.
 It shouldn’t be complicated, and it shouldn’t cost the earth.
 Our investment app makes buying and selling shares simple for both beginners and experienced investors and keeps costs low.
 So download the app and start investing today.
-Choose from a general investment account, a tax-efficient stocks and shares ISA or a SIPP account, and Freetrade Plus.
+You can keep your investments as part of a general investment account, a tax-efficient stocks and shares ISA or a SIPP pension.